MicrosoftDocs/sql-docs/azure-sql/managed-instance/point-in-time-restore.md

 - from an existing database.
 - from a deleted database.
-- to the same SQL Managed Instance, or to another SQL Managed Instance in the same subscription.
+- to the same SQL Managed Instance, or to another SQL Managed Instance.
-- to an instance in a different subscription from the source instance.
+- to an instance in the same subscription or in a different subscription from the source instance.

 The following table shows point-in-time restore scenarios for SQL Managed Instance: